 In 2000, her street photographs were exhibited again, this time contrasted with the paintings of Salford-born early C20th artist LS Lowry, in an exhibition to celebrate the opening of the Lowry Centre in Salford.
 There was an accompanying publication called Streets and Spaces: Urban Photography.

-“After all, what is history if it is not an imagined past – a collection of facts, which are viewed and interpreted in the light of our own experiences.”
+“After all, what is history if it is not an imagined past – a collection of facts, which are viewed and interpreted in the light of our own experiences”

 Ten years later, two retrospective exhibitions took place in Salford and Oldham.
 But it was not until 2013 when curator Anna Douglas was researching photographers of the early 1960s, that she by chance came across the Lowry centre’s website and discovered Shirley Baker.
 Anna then featured Shirley’s work in her exhibition in Nottingham, Saturday Night Sunday Morning: the authentic moment in British Photography, which brought Shirley’s work to wider critical attention.

-The Photographers’ Gallery also featured some of Shirley’s street photographs on their stand at Photo London 2016, a major annual international photography fair held at Somerset House.
+The Photographers’ Gallery featured some of Shirley’s street photographs on their stand at Photo London 2016, a major annual international photography fair held at Somerset House.

-In November 2016 James Hyman gallery took a collection of Shirley’s street photographs to Paris Photo the international art fair for photography held in the prestigious Grand Palais Museum.
+In November 2016 James Hyman gallery took a collection of Shirley’s street photographs to Paris Photo, the international art fair for photography held in the prestigious Grand Palais Museum.

 This website is an evolving place in which to find out more about Shirley Baker and her work; we hope you will return to it often.
-We will feature the latest exhibitions, publications and a range of prints for sale.

 If you are interested in purchasing an original Shirley Baker print, please contact firstname.lastname@example.org